Study and Reference Guide for Written Examinations for the Private Pilot Licence Aeroplane - TP 12880

 Examinations

-Full Examination
+Full Examinations

 Applicants for the Private Pilot Licence-Aeroplane Category shall demonstrate their knowledge by writing a Transport Canada multiple-choice examination on subjects contained in this guide.
 Applicants must be able to read the examination questions in either English or French without assistance.